We are fighters

 Helping People Resolve Repeat Offender DUI Charges

-Conviction as a repeat offender on Georgia DUI charges can expose you to severe punishment and penalties, including mandatory jail time, drug and alcohol dependency evaluation and treatment, and lengthy suspension of your driver’s license.
-To learn how you can avoid these consequences as a repeat DUI offender, contact a skilled DUI defense attorney at Daniels & Rothman in Athens.
+Conviction as a repeat offender on Georgia DUI charges can expose you to severe punishment and penalties, including mandatory jail time, drug and alcohol dependency evaluation and treatment, and a lengthy suspension of your driver’s license.
+To avoid these consequences as a repeat DUI offender, contact a skilled DUI defense attorney at Daniels & Rothman in Athens.

 Two DUI Convictions In Five Years Will Trigger Repeat Offender Penalties